kodtodya/apache-kafka-examples/camel-spring-boot-kafka-producer/README.md

 ** Run application as spring-boot app or java-app

-** After running the example, check your console consumer; it should print the messages
+** After running the example, check your console consumer; it should print the messages ** stop the console-consumer and start spring-boot-kafka-consumer-example by building it; it will consume all the messages.